ubccr/xdmod/README.md

 #### Source

-This process has been tested on CentOS 6, CentOS 7, and Ubuntu 16.04.
+This process has been tested on CentOS 7.
 Known issues are documented in the [Building FAQ](#building-faq) below.
 If you run into any issues not listed below on these or any other platforms, please let us know.
 The tested version of composer is 1.3.2 (TravisCI builds use --stable)

   1. Change directory to the root of the Open XDMoD repository.
   1. Install Composer dependencies for Open XDMoD.